Welcome CISA friends!

 Schnorr signature linearity property

-Schnorr signatures have a linearity property that allow for simpler aggregation of such signatures when compared to their ECDSA counterparts.
-Since the Taproot softfork activation in 2021, Schnorr signatures can be used in Bitcoin, which opens the door to proposals that could allow the usage of aggregate signatures in the Bitcoin protocol in the future.
+Schnorr signatures have a linearity property that allows for simpler aggregation of such signatures when compared to their ECDSA counterparts.
+Since the Taproot softfork activation in 2021, Schnorr signatures can be used in Bitcoin which opens the door to proposals that could allow usage of aggregate signatures in the Bitcoin protocol in the future.

 History